purplecabbage/phonegap-plugins/iPhone/ShareKitPlugin/README.md

 ld: duplicate symbol _OBJC_IVAR_$_Reachability.reachabilityRef in /Users/Shared/PhoneGap/Frameworks/PhoneGap.framework/PhoneGap and /Users/erick/Library/Developer/Xcode/DerivedData/example-astibrvgfpejembjdszybqhnmdee/Build/Intermediates/example.build/Debug-iphonesimulator/example.build/Objects-normal/i386/Reachability.o for architecture i386

 To fix this error you need to delete the files Reachabily.h and Reachability.m from the ShareKit Folder in Xcode.
-Then modify the dependency in the file SHK.h, from this:
+Then modify the dependency in the file SHK.m, from this:

 `#import "Reachability.h"`